huggingface/hub-docs/tasks/src/automatic-speech-recognition/about.md

+## Use Cases

+### Virtual Speech Assistants

+Many end devices have embedded a virtual assistance as a better way to interact with end users.
+These assistances rely on ASR models to recognize different voice commands in order to perform specified tasks.
+For instance, you might ask your phone for dialing a phone number, asking for an answer or scheduling a meeting.

+### Caption Generation

+A Caption Generation model can take the audio from sources such as live streamed videos or recorded videos to generate automatic captions.
+This can help with content accessibility for example: audiences who are watching in a non-native language can rely on captions to interpret the content.
+Furthermore, it helps with information retention.

+## Task Variants

+### Multilingual ASR

+These models are intended to transcript multiple languages from a given audio.
+Some models might incorporate [language identification](https://huggingface.co/tasks/audio-classification) blocks to improve multilingual ASR.

+The use of Multilingual ASR has become popular, the idea of maintaining just a single model for all language can simplify the production pipeline.
+Take a look at this [model](https://huggingface.co/voidful/wav2vec2-xlsr-multilingual-56) to get an idea on how 56 languages can be processed by a single model.

+## Inference

 The Hub contains over [500 ASR models](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition&sort=downloads) that you can use right away by trying out the widgets directly in the browser or calling the models as a service using the Inference API.
 Here is a simple code snippet to do exactly this:

 ```python